Old-Farmer/im-autoswitch.nvim/README.md

     -- false(bolean): do nothing
     r = "r", -- remap "r" to do im switch when executing original r{char} command gr = false, -- don't remap "gr" to do im switch.
-This is because gr{char} command is not so -- common in use and always remapped to lsp function -- all above share the same im switch behavior with mode.insert },
+This is because gr{char} command is not so -- common in use and is usually remapped as "go to the reference" -- all above share the same im switch behavior with mode.insert },
 }